-Several terms and phrases are used in housing lingo today, many are not easily understood without explanation and some mean different things to different people.
+Several terms and phrases are used in housing lingo today; many are not easily understood without explanation and some mean different things to different people.
 The following terms are used throughout this documents to explain the housing market.

 Accessory Dwelling Unit (ADU).
-ADUs can be attached, detached, or interior residential structure that is an accessory and on the same parcel as the main single-family dwelling.
+ADUs can be attached, detached, or a separate interior residential structure on the same parcel as the main single-family dwelling.